Is It Okay to Joke During An Interview in 2023?

 When you are just being yourself

-Part of the interview is finding out if you want the job and would be a good fit within the organization.
+Part of the interview is finding out if you want the job and would fit the organization well.
 If you are a jokester and want to see how well the manager takes it, be yourself and portray your sense of humor in the interview.

 When you and the interviewer have built a good connection

-Gauging your connection with the interviewer before getting too comfortable is important.
-If you are having a great conversation and crack a few jokes at the right time during the interview discussion, you can definitely help establish a relationship with the person conducting it.
+Gauging your connection with the interviewer before getting too comfortable is essential.
+Suppose you are having a great conversation and cracking a few jokes at the right time during the interview discussion.
+In that case, you can definitely help establish a relationship with the person conducting it.

 When you actually have a wise and witty thing to say